-U.S. cities are littered with hostile architecture that makes public-use amenities uncomfortable, inconvenient, or painful.
-Each design is targeted and strategically made to restrict and police behavior.
+U.S. cities are littered with hostile architecture, making public-use amenities uncomfortable, inconvenient, or painful.
+Each design is targeted and strategically created to restrict and police behavior.
 Concrete walls come with metal caps to discourage skateboarding.
 Stones and spikes line the ground under overpasses to prevent sleeping.
-Marvel Studios promoted She-Hulk with benches whose center armrests ensure you can’t lie down (@TheSolarCoffee/Twitter).
+Marvel Studios promoted She-Hulk with benches whose center armrests ensure you can’t lie down.
 New York’s Metropolitan Transit Authority said the quiet part out loud when it tweeted that “benches were removed from stations to prevent the homeless from sleeping on them” (Business Insider).

 Governments and companies have long used infrastructure and architecture to provide amenities to some and not others.
-Long Island bridges are too low for buses so Black bus riders would be kept off the beach.
-But hostile architecture wouldn’t balloon to its current proportions until the 1980s, when U.S. elites were confronted with a stark rise in the unhoused population (BBC, Topic).
+Long Island bridges are too low for buses to prevent Black bus riders from going to the beach.
+But hostile architecture wouldn’t balloon to its current proportions until the 1980s when U.S. elites were confronted with a stark rise in the unhoused population (BBC, Topic).

 • Identify hostile architecture in your daily life.
 Remove hostile architecture through advocacy or direct action.